shadichy/Documentation/docs/README.md

 ---
 # BlissOS Documentation

-Welcome to [BlissOS](https://blissos.org) Documentation, the main source of information related to BlissOS.
-We hope that you can find all of your answer you want in this page.
+Welcome to the [BlissOS](https://blissos.org) Documentation, your main source of information for everything related to the project.
+We hope you can find all the answers you're looking for in this page\!

 To start, check out the sidebar on the left for Table of contents

 ## But what is BlissOS ?

 It's surprising you'd ask, given that you're already on the Documentation page!
 [BlissOS](https://blissos.org) is an operating system built on the [Android Open Source Project](https://source.android.com/).
-Developed by [BlissLabs](https://blisslabs.org/), BlissOS offers a wide range of customization options and features, delivering an exceptional Android experience on PCs for over a decade.
+Developed by our team at [BlissLabs](https://blisslabs.org/), it's packed with a wide range of customization options and features to deliver an exceptional Android experience on PCs.

-Our journey began with Android 7.1, and we remain committed to actively improving and evolving the OS.
+Our journey began over a decade ago with Android 7.1, and we remain dedicated to actively improving and evolving the OS.

+!!!info
+    Alongside our community-focused work on [BlissOS](https://blissos.org), we also develop [**Bass OS**](https://bassos.navotpala.tech/), our commercial, product-focused version tailored for enterprise and specific hardware solutions.
+The innovations and stability improvements from [Bass OS](https://bassos.navotpala.tech/) often make their way back into Bliss OS, strengthening the entire ecosystem and benefiting our whole community.

 ## Great, but where should I start ?
 I'm new here !

 To start, first you need to know about the [hardware requirement](knowledgebase/hardware-requirement.md) to be able to run the OS.

-Once you know that your hardware is capable of running BlissOS, head over to the [installation](installation) section to choose the installation method of your choice to handle.
-For starter, installation media is our choice to install BlissOS.
+Once you know your hardware is compatible, head over to the [installation section](/installation) and choose your preferred method.
+For beginners, creating an installation media is a great choice.

-If you see the main sites have many different variants (Generic, Surface, Go, Zenith) and wonder which one should you choose, check out [this page](knowledgebase/other-bliss-variant) and choose the variant you want to know.
+If you see different variants on our site (Generic, Surface, Go, Zenith) and wonder which one you need, check out [this page](knowledgebase/other-bliss-variant) for a detailed breakdown.

-You may have some questions and some of them might be on the [FAQs](faq).
+You may have some questions and some of them might be on the [FAQs page](faq).